 Ferry Fares & Highway Toll Responsibilities

-- The WSTC is the state’s tolling authority, adopting tolls for all authorized toll facilities including: the SR 520 Bridge, the Tacoma Narrows Bridge, the SR 167 HOT Lanes pilot project, and any future authorized toll facilities.
+- The WSTC is the state’s Tolling Authority, adopting tolls for all authorized toll facilities including: the SR 520 Bridge, the Tacoma Narrows Bridge, the SR 167 HOT Lanes, and the I-405 Express Toll Lanes.

 - Review and oversee toll collection processes and costs, operational policies, and traffic & toll revenue for individual toll facilities.

-- The WSTC reviews and adjusts the state ferry fare schedule and adopts fare and pricing policies.
+- The WSTC reviews and adjusts ferry fares and adopts fare and pricing policies.

-- The WSTC reviews the long-range ferry system capital plan and operational strategies.
+- The WSTC reviews the long-range ferry system capital plan and operational strategies, and adopts pricing policies.